ellakoa/postcard-poem/content/posts/a-winters-tryst.md

 metaImage: /img/face.jpg
 alt: Alkham Valley.
 The winterbourne stream the Drellingore is in full flow, winding it's way along the valley floor.
-poem: >
+poem: >-
-  The beautiful Alkham Valley is known as a dry valley, so I was surprised one year to see a stream running along the valley floor which increased in width throughout the winter months, only to vanish in the spring.
+  The beautiful Alkham Valley is known as a dry valley so I was surprised one year to see a stream running along the valley floor, which increased in width throughout the winter months, only to vanish in the spring.

   I had just had my first encounter with ‘The Drellingore’, a ‘winterbourne’ stream transient in nature, dependent upon the weather.
 It can be many years between its occurrence.
 I was captivated.

-  Read their beautiful story below.
+  Read the magical poem below.
 alignPoemLeft: true
 removePostcardPadding: true
 address: |-